apug123/friendly-eureka/README.md

 **From leadership? (above manager level)**

 * all of the above in addition to:
-* transparent and consistent updates on organizational and departmental level changes
+* transparent and consistent updates on organizational and departmental level changes, especially ones that affect me or my team directly
 * tools and resources to set me up for success when requested i.e specific tech stacks, enablement requests, urgent fires

 **What's your favorite food?**